 Of course, quality plays a big part in whether recognition is effective.
 Empty praise and meaningless trinkets can do more damage than nothing at all.
-Modern recognition programs often empower employees to choose a gift that is meaningful to them personally, leaving the power of appreciation to come from thoughtful words emphasizing the intrinsic value of their performance.

 For skeptical executives, return on investment must be proven for immediate and long-term benefit to the organization.
-We’ve split this section up into three sections: revenue, costs, and investment, to best address each concern.
+We’ve split this section up into three sections, revenue, costs, and investment, to best address each concern.

 - Conscientiousness in performing job tasks

 - Involvement at the organizational level

 Only three in ten employees feel they’ve received recognition in the past seven days.
 Increasing that ratio to six in ten employees could reduce absenteeism by 27%, reduce shrinkage by 10%, and raise work quality by 24%.

 It bears repeating: turnover can cost you twice the salary of each employee who leaves. 😱 A recognition and rewards program could cost you significantly less than that.

 HR usually administers recognition programs, while the budget can be department-specific, centralized, or both.
 Bersin by Deloitte reported spending was closer to 1% in 2012.